 Saturday Drinks at NoMad Bar

-There's also a direct entrance to NoMad Bar from the street at 10 West 28th Street, but it's certainly more comfortable to wait inside the hotel.
+There's also a direct entrance to NoMad Bar from the street at 10 West 28th Street, but waiting inside the hotel is certainly more comfortable.

 By the time I was let in The NoMad Bar, the seats at the bar had already been taken.